-WaterSense[®], a partnership program developed by the U.S. Environmental Protection Agency, seeks to reduce water usage by offering people a simple way to use less water with water-efficient products, new homes, and services.
+WaterSense®, a partnership program developed by the US Environmental Protection Agency, seeks to reduce water usage by offering people a simple way to use less water with water-efficient products and services.
 Products and services that have earned the WaterSense label have been certified to be at least 20% more efficient without sacrificing performance.
 Window-To-Wall Ratio:

 The proportion of the building facade area that has glass compared to solid wall provides a benchmark of the thermal performance of the building envelope as a whole.
-Generally, the larger the window area, the more energy that's required to heat the building.
+Generally, the larger the window area, the more energy is required to heat the building.

-SINGLE-FAMILY Home Checklist
+CHANGE HOMES FOR CLIMATE GUIDE CHECKLISTS SINGLE-FAMILY Home Checklist